 As a result, the TSOs of area A and area B now need to ensure the availability of 300 MW and 100 MW.
-The TSOs of area A now make 100 MW of their own reserve capacity also available to the TSOs of area B. The total amount of the reserve capacity within the system is now 400 MW, whereas it was 500 MW without the sharing agreement (leading in this example to reduction of 100 MW of reserve capacity in the total system).
+The TSO of area A now makes 100 MW of his own reserve capacity available to the TSO of area B. The total amount of the reserve capacity within the system is now 400 MW, whereas it was 500 MW without the sharing agreement (leading in this example to reduction of 100 MW of reserve capacity in the total system).